Invariant laminations for irreducible automorphisms of free groups: Train track technology

 (b) A path $\gamma'$ is called a {\em backtracking path} if its endpoints coincide, and if the issuing loop is contractible in $\tau$.
 If $\gamma'$ occurs as subpath of a path $\gamma$, then $\gamma'$ is called a {\em backtracking subpath} of $\gamma$.

 (c) A (possibly infinite or biinfinite) path $\gamma$ is {\em reduced} if it doesn't contain any non-degenerate backtracking subpath.
 We denote by $[\gamma]$ the reduced path obtained from a possibly non-reduced path $\gamma$ by iteratively contracting all non-degenerate backtracking subpaths.
-(It is well known that $[\gamma]$ depends only on $\gamma$ and not on the sequence of iteratively contracted backtracking subpaths).
+(It is well known that $[\gamma]$ depends only on $\gamma$ and not on the sequence of iteratively contracted backtracking subpaths, if $\gamma$ is finite, or if $\gamma$ is the image of a reduced infinite or biinfinite path under a homotopy equivalence of $\tau$).

-(d) Two subpaths $\gamma_1$ and $\gamma_2$ of a path $\gamma$ are {\em disjoint} if in the course of traversing $\gamma$ one first traverses $\gamma_1$ completely without starting $\gamma_2$, or conversely.
+(d) Two subpaths $\gamma_1$ and $\gamma_2$ of a path $\gamma$ are {\em disjoint on $\gamma$} if in the course of traversing $\gamma$ one first traverses $\gamma_1$ completely without starting $\gamma_2$, or conversely.
 Similarly we define the {\em overlap} of the two subpaths as the maximal subpath of $\gamma$ which is also a subpath of both $\gamma_i$. \end{convention-defn}

 Recall from the beginning of section \ref{new-background} that a finite connected graph $\tau$ is called a {\em marked graph}, if it is equipped with a {\em marking isomorphism} $\theta: \FN \overset{\cong}{\longrightarrow} \pi_1(\tau)$.
-Recall also that we purposefully suppress the issue of choosing a basepoint of $\tau$, as we are only interested in automorphims of $\FN$ up to inner automorphisms.
+Recall also that we purposefully suppress the issue of choosing a basepoint of $\tau$, as we are mainly interested in automorphims of $\FN$ up to inner automorphisms.

 \begin{convention-defn} (a) A {\em map} $f: \tau \to \tau'$ between graphs $\tau$ and $\tau'$ will always map vertices to vertices and edges to edge paths, which a priori may be non-reduced.

 (b) A self-map $f: \tau \to \tau$ of a graph $\tau$, provided with a {marking isomorphism} $\theta: \FN \to \pi_1(\tau)$, {\em represents} an automorphism $\alpha$ of $\FN$ if the induced automorphisms $f_*: \pi_1 (\tau) \to \pi_1 (\tau)$ satisfies $\theta \circ \alpha = f_* \circ \theta$ up to inner automorphisms. \end{convention-defn}